indigo423/blog.no42.org/themes/bilberry-hugo-theme/README.md

 ### Responsive Design

-Bilberry theme is optimized to look good on all devices, namely desktops, tablets and smartphones.
+Bilberry theme is optimized to look good on all devices, namely desktops, tablets, and smartphones.

 ### MathJAX Markup

-To enable the [MathJAX](https://www.mathjax.org) markup support, set the `enable_mathjax` parameter to `true` in the `config.toml` file.
+To enable the [MathJAX](https://www.mathjax.org) markup support, set the `enable_mathjax` parameter to `true` in the `hugo.toml` file.

 ### Disabled JavaScript Support